michael-ciniawsky/postcss-load-plugins/README.md

 ## Ordering

-Plugin **order** will be determined by declaration in plugins section.
+Plugin **order** will be determined by declaration in the plugins section.

 ```js
 plugins: {